Defacto2/.github/profile/README.md

 Unfortunately, the source code to the [defacto2.net](https://defacto2.net) website is not available, but we do offer other codes and databases.

+The collection of historical code sources for scene tools, demos, intros, and magazines has moved: [https://github.com/sceners](github.com/sceners).

+---

 #### [Issues](https://github.com/Defacto2/defacto2-website/issues/new)

-If you have discovered a bug with the site it would be a great help if you could report it!
+If you have discovered a bug with the site, it would be a great help if you could report it!

 #### [Suggestions](https://github.com/Defacto2/defacto2.net/issues)

-Visit the issues to see or leave a suggestion of future enhancements for the site.
+Visit the issues to see or leave a suggestion for future enhancements for the site.

 #### [Contact](https://defacto2.net/contact)